camerahacks/lightroom-macro-pad/README.md

 V0.1 works on CircuitPython 6.2.0 and above

-V0.5 (in progress/main branch) will transition to Circuit Python's new Keypad API that allows key pin and matrix scans.
-This feature is only available in Circuit Python 7.0.0, which is in Beta right now, but the Keypad API is stable and works really well.
+V0.5 (in progress/main branch) transitions to Circuit Python's new Keypad API that allows key pin and matrix scans.
+This feature is only available in Circuit Python 7.0.0.

-If you don't want to deal with Beta software, just download lightroom-macro-pad v0.1.
-If you want the latest and greatest, the ```main``` branch is what you want, just make sure you have Circuit Python 7.0.0 on your board.

 ## Coming Soon - Wishlist